renchrollo/BCOG200_FinalProject/README.md

 **Project Description:**

 My project aims to develop a simple Artificial Neural Network (ANN) for linear and non-linear regression tasks.
 This will be accomplished through developing a feedforward Neural Network structure and using Rectified Linear Unit (ReLU) activation functions for weighted sum calculations.

-While the nature of this network will be simplistic and not meant for processing and analyzing large amounts of data, I will take advantage of familiar libraries like NumPy, Pandas, sci-kit learn, and PyTorch for smoother development.
+While the nature of this network will be simplistic and not meant for processing and analyzing large amounts of data, I will take advantage of familiar libraries for smoother development.

+Libraries: NumPy, Pandas, sci-kit-learn, PyTorch, matplotlib

+**The listed libraries are tools that are relevant to small and large scale Neural Network development.
+Certain libraries denoted above might not be included in the final project, and the description will be adjusted as needed.**

 **Project Functions**